 With dachshund puppies, you should put a baby gate in front of your staircases so they don’t try and go down the stairs.

-I highly recommend you help out abused and homeless dogs and cat.
+I highly recommend you help out abused and homeless dogs and cats – they might even got along and live together.